Tuesday, December 12, 2023

 *: I will grant you that what I'm presenting is almost certainly a straw-man of what actual biblical literalists and creationists believe.
 I do that because I'm not here to argue politics or religion, I'm here to acknowledge that an obscure term relating to Noah's Ark and religious philosophy is absolutely the sort of thing that Zelazny would love to allude to when writing the Amber books.

-Roger Zelazny loved mythological references.
-There's a ton of them in the Amber novels.
-There's a magical king named Oberon.
-A murderous brother named Caine.
-A magic tree named Yig and a thoughtful crow named Hugi.
-Those are obvious, but sometimes Roger's a good bit subtler.
+Those are myth-references are obvious, but sometimes Roger's a good bit subtler.
 Here's an example: in his ride to the apocalypse, Corwin is visited by a jackal and two birds (one made of blood and screeching like a bird of prey as it approaches, and the other the aforementioned talking crow).
 These 3 animals following him are a loose but definitely intentional riff on the "beasts of battle" trope from Old Norse and Old English poetry (Beowulf, etc).
 In such works, soldiers headed to war would be followed by a wolf, an eagle, and a raven: three animals that feed upon the bodies of the dead strewn about a battlefield, thereby foretelling the grim scene these men are headed into.
-If you see 3 such animals in close succession, that's Ye Olde Narrator warning you that things are about to get real.
+If you see 3 such animals (a canine and two birds) in close succession, that's Ye Olde Narrator warning you that things are about to get real.
 (Or, at least that's my understanding: I am not nearly as well-read as Zelazny was.)

 But despite all that Mythological riffing, there's really no Flood Myth to be found in the Amber books.
 There's storms that seem apocalyptic, sure, but no flooding, no boat-building, and they don't deluge for prophetically-long times.
 Which is kind of weird, given how much hay mythologists and conspiracy theorists alike make about the commonality of Flood Myths in nearly every culture.
 That motif should be Zelazny's bread and butter.